 Don’t beat yourself up if you don’t have the strength to leave your boyfriend today, or tomorrow, or this month.
 When you’re trapped in a bad relationship, you need time to grow and get ready to leave.

-For more ways to get strong and leave a boyfriend who abuses you emotionally, read How to Break Free From an Emotionally Destructive Relationship.
+For more ways to get strong and leave a boyfriend who abuses you emotionally, read How to Leave a Man You Love – But Can’t Live With.

 Is your boyfriend emotionally abusive?
 Please talk about it – to your friends, family, coworkers, and in the comments section below.
 It’s not your fault, and you have nothing to be ashamed of.